Market Research: A Powerful Tool for Any Business

 Market research will help you detect viable business opportunities, understand the demands of new target audiences, plan successful marketing campaigns and minimize losses.

 If you’ve spent years conducting business in your sector, you may think you already understand your customers very well.
-To the extent, you don’t need market research.
+To the extent, that you don’t need market research.
 Unfortunately, experience tends to make us accumulate a lot of preconceived notions regarding what customers need and want.
 We’re not always quick to adapt to changes.
 Avoid this common mistake by testing your assumptions with up-to-date insight into consumer trends.

 As we explained, there are two types of market research: primary and secondary.
 Because of the additional cost of conducting surveys and focus groups, many business owners prefer to use only secondary research.
-Although this type of research is a good starting point, and it gives you greater clarity regarding your industry, you will still need to understand consumer demand and expectations in real-time.
+Although this type of research is a good starting point, and it gives you greater clarity regarding your industry, you will still need to understand consumer demand and expectations in real time.

 Lastly, another common mistake is starting without having a clear idea of what you want to find out through your research.
 Market research is an investment, so you want to have explicit objectives to help you decide which methodologies to use and what questions to ask.